fallen-krill/CPSC_525_Project/README.md

 The simplest way to do this is
 ```
 cd CPSC_525_Project
+./setup.sh
 ./run.sh
 ```
-You may have to give it execute permissions, and this script will only work if it is run from the project's main directory.
+You may have to give them execute permissions, and this script will only work if it is run from the project's main directory.
+`setup.sh` only needs to be executed once.

 You can run it using a virtual environment, manually, as follows:
 ```